a1eko/mix/INSTALL.md

 * A 32-bit CPU i686 or higher is required.
 MiX is tested on x86_64 architecture.

-* The core system is about 800 MB (1.5 GB with sources) and needs over 5 GB of the disk space to build.
+* The core system is about 1.4 GB (2.7 GB with sources) and needs over 7 GB of the disk space to build.

 * Host system should be relatively up-to-date.
 This distribution is known to build successfully in a *stable* Debian environment, with GNU